Alt Text as Poetry

 Listen to us talk about this project:

 First off, some context.
-We, Shannon and Bojana, are both disabled artists and activists.
-Shannon is sighted and Bojana lives with low vision.
+We, Finnegan and Bojana, are both disabled artists and activists.
+Finnegan is sighted and Bojana lives with low vision.
 We met in New York through mutual friends.
 We realized there was a lot of overlap between our interests and decided to jump into this collaborative project.

 What is alt text?